 But in the years since, as I’ve aged and the average age of my patients has increased, too, I’ve learned much more about the different ways a doctor of chiropractic has to care for individuals as they progress through their fifties, sixties, seventies, and beyond.

 Here are some of the lessons I’ve learned:

 Traumatic injuries versus long term wear and tear

-An athletic guy in his thirties can all too easily tear one of his rotator cuff tendons throwing a baseball or swinging a tennis racket.
+An athletic guy in his thirties can readily tear one of his rotator cuff tendons throwing a baseball or swinging a tennis racket.
 The condition is painful and impairs the ability to move the shoulder.
 Surgical repair is an option, and the results are typically favorable.

 In contrast, if you’re over sixty you could have a tear in a rotator cuff tendon and not even realize it.
 You might have little or no pain and no noticeable functional impairment.
 Oftentimes the condition doesn’t even require treatment, and when it does, surgical repair is rarely the first option.

 Despite the fact that they’re given the same name, a rotator cuff tear (for example) is an almost completely different diagnostic entity in an older person as compared to a younger person.

 The human organism is resourceful.
 Even as long-term wear and tear begins to affect you, a complex web of adaptations often allows you to continue functioning in those ways that are most meaningful to you.